T1 General Software for All Canadian Residents

 Late in 2018 the Liberals gave us "accelerated investment incentive properties", which turned calculating your annual asset depreciation into a nightmare.
 This year they've added zero-emission vehicles, bought after March 18, 2019, into the mix.
 Taxman will do the math (Inch'Allah), but whether your asset fits all their rules will require further study by you.

 NB is now allowing tuition to be deducted again, but nothing for the number of months at school.
 BC has become the same as NB, having dropped the number of months at school.

-The federal Climate Action Incentive, Schedule 14, no longer applies to NB.
+The federal Climate Action Incentive, Schedule 14, no longer applies to NB, but AB has now signed on.
 YT is the first to have their own Schedule 14, Carbon Price Rebate.
 This gives you money to offset the federal carbon levy.
 Be warned, with all Schedule 14s, CRA's rules run a page in length — my forms have the rules greatly abbreviated.

 And last but not least, NL has added a search and rescue credit.

 - With Version 1.4, double-clicking the CPP/QPP controls (or pressing F8) will bring in the max contribution possible (before the enhanced portion was missing).
 I've also added more warnings, hoping to direct more people to the Worksheet.
 And I'm still finding warnings with 3-digit numbers that need 2 more digits added in.

 - Somehow I missed downloading Alberta's new Schedule 14, the Climate Action Incentive.
 Version 1.3 corrects that oversight.
 Alberta's tax guide doesn't mention a new Schedule 14, it's like they're embarrassed to be joined with the feds in climate action.